fluxfw/SrUserEnrolment/src/LONG_DESCRIPTION.md

 **Enrolment workflow**
 ![Enrolment workflow](../doc/images/enrolment_workflow.png)

-Menu (Only ILIAS 5.3)
-For ILIAS 5.3, you need to use [CtrlMainMenu](https://github.com/studer-raimann/CtrlMainMenu)

 ## Custom event plugins
 If you need to do some custom requests changes, SrUserEnrolment will trigger some events, you can listen and react to this in an other custom plugin (plugin type is no matter)